dendibakh/perf-book/chapters/1-Introduction/1-2 Why Care about Performance.md

 Table: Human-software interaction classes. *Source: Microsoft Windows Blogs*.[^11] {#tbl:WindowsResponsiveness}

+\normalsize

+Application performance can drive your customers to a competitor's product.
+By emphasizing performance, you can give your product a competitive advantage.

+Sometimes fast tools find applications for which they were not initially designed.
+For example, game engines like Unreal and Unity are used in architecture, 3D visualization, filmmaking, and other areas.
+Because game engines are so performant, they are a natural choice for applications that require 2D and 3D rendering, physics simulation, collision detection, sound, animation, etc.

 > “Fast tools don’t just allow users to accomplish tasks faster; they allow users to accomplish entirely new types of tasks, in entirely new ways.” - Nelson Elhage wrote in his blog.[^1]

 Before starting performance-related work, make sure you have a strong reason to do so.
 Optimization just for optimization’s sake is useless if it doesn’t add value to your product.[^10] Mindful performance engineering starts with clearly defined performance goals.
 Understand clearly what you are trying to achieve, and justify the work.
 Establish metrics that you will use to measure success.